 If you think your foot pain may be caused by shoes that don't fit or are uncomfortable, consider investing in flat-heeled shoes that provide enough space and support for your feet.
 You may find our advice on choosing sports shoes helpful.

 The information below focuses on foot pain caused by an underlying health condition or problem with the foot.
-It aims to give you an idea as to what the problem might be but shouldn't be used for self-diagnosis.
-Always see your GP or a podiatrist (a specialist in diagnosing and treating foot problems) for a proper diagnosis and treatment advice.
+It aims to give you an idea as to what the problem might be, but shouldn't be used for self-diagnosis.
+Always see your GP or a podiatrist (a specialist in diagnosing and treating foot problems) for proper diagnosis and treatment advice.

 Common causes of foot pain